dm4ml/motion/docs/concepts/cursor.md

 You can pass the optional argument `as_df = False` to `cursor.sql` if you want the results to be returned as a list of records, not a pandas dataframe.

+!!! info

     Under the hood, Motion uses `duckdb` to query relations with an Apache Arrow scanner.

 ## Less-Commonly Used Cursor Methods